-I love animals and even more when they're at weddings.
-I mean, who doesn't love a dog at a wedding?
+I love animals and even more when they’re at weddings.
+I mean, who doesn’t love a beloved pet at a wedding?
 Dogs at weddings are the best!
 But other animals show up, too!
 Sometimes it can even be birds of prey!

 This blog post is honestly just an excuse to show you photos of animals at weddings I have photographed and links to the full blogs in which they feature!
-However, before we get to the overload of animals and crazy weddings with fury friend dogs, let's run through what you can expect if you decide to invite them.
+However, before we get to the overload of animals and crazy weddings with fury friend dogs, let’s run through what you can expect if you decide to invite them.
+It’s also important to have a backup plan for managing a dog’s presence at a wedding, as unexpected situations can arise that may cause stress or discomfort for your pet.
 You can also click the link below to skip this.

 From 1930 Style Haweswater Hotel Wedding